jboss-developer/jboss-eap-quickstarts/deltaspike-authorization/README.md

 To restrict who can invoke a method, we create an annotation, called a security binding type.
 This quickstart has two security binding types - `@AdminAllowed` and `@GuestAllowed`.

-The quickstart defines an `Authorizer` class that implements the restrictions for the security binding types.
+The `deltaspike-authorization` quickstart defines an `Authorizer` class that implements the restrictions for the security binding types.
 The authorizer is a CDI bean which defines methods (annotated with `@Secures) which perform the authorization checks for each security binding we create.

 In this quickstart the `Authorizer` we delegate authentication to JAAS, but other authentication solutions could be used.